 Sarah Hendrickson may not be as old as her fellow competitors, but she is already out-jumping them all while making history and putting up the results of a seasoned veteran.
 (Sarah Brunson/U.S. Ski Team)

-Sarah Hendrickson has successfully undergone surgery to repair her recent knee injury.
+World Champion Sarah Hendrickson has returned to ski jumping.
 (Photo: Sarah Brunson/U.S. Ski Team)

 Sarah Hendrickson Quick Facts